-When it comes to buying and selling stocks, bonds, exchange-traded funds (ETFs) and other securities, there are two primary types of investors: institutional investors and retail investors.
+When it comes to buying and selling stocks, bonds, exchange-traded funds (ETFs), and other securities, there are two primary types of investors: institutional and retail investors.

 Unless you work at an investment bank or big brokerage firm, you likely fall into the latter category.
-In general, institutional investors buy and sell securities on behalf of corporations, funds, organizations, or other individuals, whereas retail investors make investment decisions for themselves.
+Institutional investors generally buy and sell securities on behalf of corporations, funds, organizations, or other high-net-worth individuals, whereas retail investors make investment decisions for themselves.

 Here’s a closer look at what a retail investor, or retail trader, is and the pros and cons of investing on your own.